hmcts/hmc-operational-reports-runner/README.md

 ## Purpose

-This job will start up, execute and then shut down
+This job will start up, create the Operational Reports for sharing and then shut down

 ## Getting Started